Is Pilates Useful in Fixing Pectus Excavatum?

-Combine Pilates wearing chest correcting braces, performing bodybuilding exercises, stretching, vacuum bell treatment for sunken chest, and yoga.
-This is a remarkable blend that will transform your entire body within a few months.
+This is a remarkable mixture that will transform your entire body within a few months.

-If you’re suffering from pectus excavatum pain in the chest and back, Pilates is the perfect workout routine to follow.
+If you’re suffering from pectus excavatum pain in the chest and back, Pilates is the perfect exercise system to follow.

-All exercises in Pilates are meant to correct your posture and strengthen your entire musculature, especially core.
+All exercises in Pilates are designed to correct your posture and strengthen your entire musculature, especially your core.